-- children without the written approval of the Placement and Permanency Services Director. - b.
-No child in the custody of DFCS may be placed in a foster home if that placement will result in more than two (2) children under the age of two (2) residing in a foster home. - 11.15 CPAs must ensure that the number of children placed or approved to be placed in a foster home will not displace the foster family's children or other members living in the household from reasonable and expected accommodations (i.e., bed, personal space and privacy).
+- 11.15 CPAs must ensure that the number of children placed or approved to be placed in a foster home will not displace the foster family's children or other members living in the household from reasonable and expected accommodations (i.e., bed, personal space and privacy).
 CPAs must ensure that placements also comply with the following requirements: - a.
 Only bedrooms shall be used as sleeping space for children. - b.
 Each non-related child must have a separate bed. - c.
 Any collapsible (pack and play), sofas, cots or other such temporary sleeping structures may not be used as the planned bed space for children. - d.
 A maximum of two (2) children may sleep in a double or larger bed if they are siblings, the same sex and under age 5 years.
 Preferably all children will have separate beds, however, infants must always be in a separate bed or crib. - e.
 No child shall sleep in a bed with an adult.
 Infants may not sleep in a bed with anyone. - f.
-A child over one (1) year of age cannot sleep in the bedroom of an adult. - g.
 Preferably, a maximum of three (3) children will share a bedroom.
-The suitability of children sharing a room must be thoroughly assessed and based on the background/history of the children and the space. - h.
-Children age five (5) years and older and of different sexes shall not share a bedroom - i.
+The suitability of children sharing a room must be thoroughly assessed and based on the background/history of the children and the space. - g.
+Children age five (5) years and older and of different sexes shall not share a bedroom. - h.
 Cameras should not be used in a manner that violates privacy of youth.
 Cameras in bedrooms and bathrooms are prohibited.